nansencenter/NEDAS/README.md

 When the transpose is complete, on each `pid`, the local ensemble **state\_prior**[`mem_id`, `rec_id`][`par_id`] is updated to the posterior **state\_post**, using local observations **lobs**[`obs_rec_id`][`par_id`, `rec_id`] and observation priors **lobs\_prior**[`mem_id`, `obs_rec_id`][`par_id`, `rec_id`].

-We provide two assimilation modes:
+NEDAS provides two assimilation modes:

 In batch mode, the analysis domain is divided into small local partitions (indexed by `par_id`) and each `pid_mem` solves the analysis for its own list of `par_id`.
 The local observations are those falling inside the localization radius for each [`par_id`,`rec_id`].
 The "local analysis" for each state variable is computed using the matrix-version ensemble filtering equations (such as [LETKF](https://doi.org/10.1016/j.physd.2006.11.008), [DEnKF](https://doi.org/10.1111/j.1600-0870.2007.00299.x)).
 The batch mode is favorable when the local observation volume is small and the matrix solution allows more flexible error covariance modeling (e.g., to include correlations in observation errors).

 In serial mode, we go through the observation sequence and assimilation one observation at a time.
 Each `pid` stores a subset of state variables and observations with `par_id`, here locality doesn't matter in storage, the `pid` owning the observation being assimilated will first compute observation-space increments, then broadcast them to all the `pid` with state\_prior and/or lobs\_prior within the observation's localization radius and they will be updated.
 For the next observation, the updated observation priors will be used for computing increments.
 The whole process iteratively updates the state variables on each `pid`.
+The serial mode is more scalable especially for inhomogeneous network where load balancing is difficult, or when local observation volume is large.
+The scalar update equations allow more flexible use of nonlinear filtering approaches (such as particle filter, rank regression).

+NEDAS allows flexible modifications in the interface between model/dataset modules and the core assimilation algorithms, to achieve more sophisticated functionality:

+Multiple time steps can be added in the `time` dimension for the state and/or observations to achieve ensemble smoothing instead of filtering.
+Iterative smoothers can also be formulated by running the analysis cycle as an outer-loop iteration (although they can be very costly).

+Miscellaneous transform functions can be added for state and/or observations, for example, Gaussian anamorphosis to deal with non-Gaussian variables; spatial bandpass filtering to run assimilation for "scale components" in multiscale DA; neural networks to provide a nonlinear mapping between the state space and observation space, etc.

 ## Description of Key Variables and Functions <a name='descriptions'></a>